LinaShadrach/go-practice-basic-api/README.md

 # Basic Go API

-This work was done to explore the Go language.
-The goal was to get running, fix, and improve a simple server written in Go that depends on a Postgres database.
+This work was done to explore the Go language and Postgres.
+The goal was to create a simple server written in Go that depends on a Postgres database.
-* Click [here](https://gitlab.com/linashadrach/server/blob/master/technical-inteview-instructions.md) to view the full instructions.
-* Click [here](https://gitlab.com/linashadrach/server/blob/master/work-description.md) to see a description of the work completed

 ### What it does